RamyaaChowdary/MAJ-PROJECT/README.md

 # MAJ-PROJECT
-Heart disease indentification method using machine learning in E-helath care
+Heart disease indentification method using machine learning in E-helathcare